At NY trial, Assured says Flagstar must pay for shoddy mortgages

 By Nate Raymond

-NEW YORK, Oct 10 Flagstar Bancorp Inc had to know by 2009 that hundreds of loans it originated didn't meet underwriting guidelines when it sold $900 million in mortgage-backed securities to investors, a lawyer for a bond insurer said on Wednesday.
+NEW YORK Flagstar Bancorp Inc (FBC.N) had to know by 2009 that hundreds of loans it originated didn't meet underwriting guidelines when it sold $900 million in mortgage-backed securities to investors, a lawyer for a bond insurer said on Wednesday.

 Buchdahl said Troy, Michigan-based Flagstar was required to buy back mortgages that did not comply with standards for the investments, but did not do so.